-"If a student has not completed a task on the day it is due, he/she is expected to hand in a copy of what has been completed to date.
-Please note: computer problems associated with the completion of assignments will not be accepted as valid reasons for lateness.
+Any assessment not completed will impact on Semester grades; in some cases, failure to hand in an assessment may result in non-completion of the course.
+If a student has not completed a task on the day, it is due, the penalties will apply.
+Computer problems associated with the completion of assignments will not be accepted as valid reasons for lateness.

-Penalties will apply for late submission of out-of-class assessments:
+Penalties for out-of-class assessments:

-1 day late Minus 10%
+1 day late Minus 10% percentage points

-2 days late Minus 20%
+2 days late Minus 20% percentage points

 3 days late Will receive a mark of 0%